stackhpc/stackhpc-release-train/docs/architecture/index.md

 Two cert guards are in use - `development` and `release`.
 The `development` cert guard is assigned to unreleased content, while the `release` cert guard is assigned to released content.
 Clients are provided with a client certificate which they use when syncing package repositories in their local Pulp service with Ark.
-Clients' client certificates are authorised to access the `release` cert guard.
+Clients' client certificates are authorised to access content protected by the `release` cert guard.
 Build and test processes are provided with client certificate that is authorised to access the `development` and `release` cert guard.
 The latter is made possible via the CA chain.

 ### Containers

-Access to container images is controlled via token authentication, which uses Django users in the backend.
+Access to container images is controlled by token authentication, which uses Django users in the backend.
 Two container namespaces are in use - `stackhpc-dev` and `stackhpc`.
-The `stackhpc-dev` namespace is used for to unreleased content, while the `stackhpc` namespace is used for released content.
+The `stackhpc-dev` namespace is used for unreleased content, while the `stackhpc` namespace is used for released content.
-Clients are provided with a set of credentials which they use when syncing container image repositories in their local Pulp service with Ark.
+Clients are provided with a set of credentials, which they use when syncing container image repositories in their local Pulp service with Ark.
 Clients' credentials are authorised to pull from the `stackhpc` namespace.
 Build and test processes are provided with credentials that are authorised to push to the `stackhpc-dev` namespace.